 Food is our biggest budget category and can vary a lot when I’m not careful.

-I would say our grocery bill for 2 adults and 3 small kids is around $450.
+I would say our grocery bill for 2 adults and 3 small kids is around $500-$600.
 That also includes things like toilet paper.
-I honestly had budgeted $350 for it and just couldn’t do it, partly because I don’t do meal planning like I should.
-And partly because we really like hosting dinners about once a month with friends.
+I don’t do meal planning like I should but I’m sure that would save me money.
+We really like hosting dinners about once a month with friends, which increases the cost of food by $20-$50/month.

 But the thing that really helps us stay in budget is doing one grocery trip per week.
 One week of each month we do a big Costco trip where we buy most of what we use for the month, usually around $200 worth.
 Then each week after we go for milk, cream, fruits, and veggies.